Donate Menu

 2.5 All staff

-Article 6 of the GDPR identifies six lawful bases for the processing of data.
-Toybox will always ensure that at least one of them is relevant before processing personal data and for supporter data this will be Legitimate Interest.
-The areas are listed below and reflect no order of priority:
+The UK GDPR identifies six lawful bases for the processing of data.
+Toybox will always ensure that at least one of them is relevant before processing personal data:

 • Contract: the processing is necessary for a contract Toybox has with the individual, or because they have asked us to take specific steps before entering into a contract.